 5. Last but not least, keep things in perspective.
-It’s the most wonderful time of the year… But there is a lot more to it than just the food!
+It’s the most wonderful time of the year… But there is a LOT more to it than just the food!
 One of the best pieces of advice I ever received on this matter was: “Life is about the people and experiences around you, NOT what is on the plate in front of you.”
 Remind yourself of this before you walk into each holiday get-together.
 Remember to be present in the moment, and enjoy the precious time with family and friends, instead of being hung up on food.
-When you do indulge, savor that moment- take it the sights, the smells, the tastes… The more present you are, the more you will really enjoy the holidays, and most likely find yourself satisfied with feeling the need to go overboard.
+When you do indulge, savor that moment- take it the sights, the smells, the tastes… The more present and mindful you are, the more you will really enjoy the holidays, and most likely find yourself satisfied with feeling the need to go overboard.

 Wishing everyone a wonderful, healthy, blessed holiday season!